SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

     Here you set the necessary quota for running HTML5 applications on your subaccount.
     For running this mission, below mentioned quota of the services are the minimum requirements, for building additional applications in your subaccount you have to increase the quota accordingly.

-    If you haven't entitled the Continous Integration & Delivery service it won't apire in the list.
-For accounts with the consumption-based model you can delete it, if you don't want to use it.
+    If you do not entitlement for the Continous Integration & Delivery service it will not appear in the list.
+For accounts with the consumption-based model you can delete it, if you don't want to use it as it is an optional service.

     ![Booster Overview](./images/booster5a.png)